malc0mn/amiigo/Readme.md

 classic NTAG215 raw dump or a decrypted amiitool bin file.
 It can decrypt and encrypt both formats and inspect or modify the amiibo data.

+## apii
+The `apii` package is another package that can be used separately to talk to the [AmiiboAPI](https://amiiboapi.com/) or Datel's PowerSaves API.
+Do note that to apply cheats with Datel's PowerSaves API, you will need access to the hardware of one of their PowerSaves products to allow proper API authentication.

 ## nfcptl
 The `nfcptl` package handles communications with NFC portal devices over USB. it depends on the `gousb` package and provides a Client struct that handles the